-^{3.} SAS No. 1, section 543 [AU section 543], provides guidance regarding procedures to be considered on individual audit engagements when the principal auditor utilizes the work of other auditors.
+&lt;sup>3SAS No. 1, section 543 [AU section 543], provides guidance regarding procedures to be considered on individual audit engagements when the principal auditor utilizes the work of other auditors.

-^{4.} Quality Control Policies and Procedures for CPA Firms [QC section 90], may be useful to a firm in considering its quality control policies and procedures.
+Quality Control Policies and Procedures for CPA Firms [QC section 90], may be useful to a firm in considering its quality control policies and procedures.

-- b.
-Assigning Personnel to Engagements.
-Policies and procedures for assigning personnel to engagements should be established to provide the firm with reasonable assurance that work will be performed by persons having the degree of technical training and proficiency required in the circumstances.
-In making assignments, the nature and extent of supervision to be provided should be taken into account.
-Generally, the more able and experienced the personnel assigned to a particular engagement, the less is the need for direct supervision. - c.
+c.
 Consultation.
 Policies and procedures for consultation should be established to provide the firm with reasonable assurance that personnel will seek assistance, to the extent required, from persons having appropriate levels of knowledge, competence, judgment, and authority.
-The nature of the arrangements for consultation will depend on a number of factors, including the size of the firm and the levels of knowledge, competence, and judgment possessed by the persons performing the work. - d.
+The nature of the arrangements for consultation will depend on a number of factors, including the size of the firm and the levels of knowledge, competence, and judgment possessed by the persons performing the work.

+d.
 Supervision.
 Policies and procedures for the conduct and supervision of work at all organizational levels should be established to provide the firm with reasonable assurance that the work performed meets the firm's standards of quality.
 The extent of supervision and review appropriate in a given instance depends on many factors, including the complexity of the subject matter, the qualifications of the persons performing the work, and the extent of consultation available and used.
-The responsibility of a firm for establishing procedures for supervision is distinct from the responsibility of individuals to adequately plan and supervise the work on a particular engagement. - e.
+The responsibility of a firm for establishing procedures for supervision is distinct from the responsibility of individuals to adequately plan and supervise the work on a particular engagement.

+e.
 Hiring.
 Policies and procedures for hiring should be established to provide the firm with reasonable assurance that those employed possess the appropriate characteristics to enable them to perform competently.
 The quality of a firm's work ultimately depends on the integrity, competence, and motivation of personnel who perform and supervise the work.
-Thus, a firm's recruiting programs are factors in maintaining such quality. - f.
+Thus, a firm's recruiting programs are factors in maintaining such quality.

+f.
 Professional Development.
 Policies and procedures for professional development should be established to provide the firm with reasonable assurance that personnel will have the knowledge required to enable them to fulfill responsibilities assigned.
-Continuing professional education and training activities enable a firm to provide personnel with the knowledge required to fulfill responsibilities assigned to them and to progress within the firm. - g.
+Continuing professional education and training activities enable a firm to provide personnel with the knowledge required to fulfill responsibilities assigned to them and to progress within the firm.

+g.
 Advancement.
 Policies and procedures for advancing personnel should be established to provide the firm with reasonable assurance that those selected for advancement will have the qualifications necessary for fulfillment of the responsibilities they will be called on to assume.
-Practices in advancing personnel have important implica-
+Practices in advancing personnel have important implications for the quality of a firm's work.
+Qualifications that personnel selected for advancement should possess include, but are not limited to, character, intelligence, judgment, and motivation.